Whatsapp Icon

 • Any bank, whether it is a bank, a banking corporation, or a banking institution.

-• A cooperative association that works in the financial industry.
+• A cooperative association that operates in the financial sector.

-• TDS on fixed deposit interest is not applicable on interest earned by senior citizens if the total amount does not exceed INR 50,000 if the post office accepts deposits under the Central Government's schemes.
+TDS on fixed deposit interest is not applicable to interest earned by senior citizens if the total amount does not exceed INR 50,000.
+This exemption applies when the post office accepts deposits under the Central Government's schemes as well.

-The Application of TDS Deducted at a Lower or Zero Rate
+TDS Deduction at a Lower or Zero Rate

 • The beneficiary is not a corporation or a firm.